se-edu/addressbook-level4/docs/LearningOutcomes.md

 ## Apply Test Case Design Heuristics `[LO-TestCaseDesignHeuristics]`

-The [`StringUtilTest.java`](../src/test/java/seedu/address/commons/util/StringUtilTest.java) class gives some examples of how to use _Equivalence Classes_, _Boundary Value Analysis_, and _Test Input Combination Heuristics_ to improve
+The [`StringUtilTest.java`](../src/test/java/seedu/address/commons/util/StringUtilTest.java) class gives some examples of how to use _Equivalence Partitions_, _Boundary Value Analysis_, and _Test Input Combination Heuristics_ to improve
 the efficiency and effectiveness of test cases testing the [`StringUtil.java`](../src/main/java/seedu/address/commons/util/StringUtil.java) class.

 #### Exercise: Apply Test Case Design Heuristics to other places
+ * Find answers to these questions:
+   * What is an Equivalence Partition?
+How does it help to improve E&E of testing?
+   * What is Boundary Value Analysis?
+How does it help to improve E&E of testing?
+   * What are the heuristics that can be used when combining multiple test inputs?
  * Use the test case design heuristics mentioned above to improve test cases in other places.

 ------------------------------------------------------------------------------------------------------